Satyagraha

 ‘My experience, daily growing stronger and richer, tells me

-that there is no peace for individuals or for nations without practicing
+that there is no peace for individuals or for nations without practising

 ‘…my study of history has taught that hatred and violence